mvrgoc/pull_pi/README.md

-# pull_pi
+Ansible pull for Raspberry Pi 3
-Ansible pull for Rasp Pi
+This repo will be used for learning ansible pull feature and how to set Raspberry Pi 3.